xpertopensourcegh/harness-core-ui/src/modules/70-pipeline/components/AbstractSteps/readme.md

   - use `React.forwardRef` and set formik ref for step
   - icon
   - name
+  - processFormData: Define in every step if you want post process data

 - Other Steps
   - stepPaletteVisible = false